-Palanimuthu Sivakami was born in Tamil nadu.
-Her education took her away from her home and in her acquiring of BA in history and MA she became confident and independent.
+P. Sivakami was born in Tamil Nadu although her education took her away from her home and in her acquiring of a BA in history and MA she became confident and independent.
 She went on to serve in the Indian administrative service for about 22 years and now is part of the Indian political scenario.

 Father May Be An Elephant And Mother Only A Small Basket, But… is a collection of short stories by her depicting the atrocities inflicted on the Madiga community that she belongs to.
 The inclusion of songs from the community gives it a unique quality.
 She has given it a very visual quality which makes the reader see the daily scenes in the village and sense the episodes from an involved person point of view.

 She was born in Ranga Reddy district which is part of the now Telengana State.
 Her parents were farmers and her brother was forced into farming.
 She as the only one among three siblings to get education and later went on to get her BA from Bhim Rao Ambedkar Open University.
 She is now a senior fellow at Anveshi Research Centre for Women’s Studies in Hyderabad.

 Tataki Wins Again & Brave Heart Badeyya is a children’s book by her.
 Some of her non-fiction works are Nene Balaanni: T.N.Sadalakshmi bathuku katha, Vaada pillala kathalu and Gender Consciousness in Dalit Women’s Literature.